Margaret Burbidge: Leadership positions

 In 1972 Burbidge became director of the Royal Greenwich Observatory (RGO), on secondment from UCSD.
 For 300 years the post had always been held by the Astronomer Royal, but in 1972 the positions were split, with Martin Ryle appointed as Astronomer Royal and Burbidge as RGO director.
 The official explanation was that because Ryle was a radio astronomer, he was unsuitable to lead an optical observatory.
 Burbidge sometimes attributed the split to sexism, and at other times to politics intended to reduce the clout of the RGO director.
 Burbidge left the RGO in 1974, fifteen months after joining, due to controversy over moving the Isaac Newton Telescope from RGO headquarters at Herstmonceux Castle to Roque de los Muchachos Observatory in the Canary Islands.

 Burbidge campaigned in opposition to discrimination against women in astronomy and was also opposed to positive discrimination.
 In 1972 she turned down the Annie J. Cannon Award of the American Astronomical Society (AAS) because it was awarded to women only: "It is high time that discrimination in favor of, as well as against, women in professional life be removed".
 Her letter declining the prize caused the AAS to set up its first committee on the status of women in astronomy.
+In 1984, the AAS awarded Burbidge its highest honor, regardless of gender: the Henry Norris Russell Lectureship.

 In 1976, she became the first female president of the AAS.
-During her term as president she convinced the members to ban AAS meetings in states which had not ratified the Equal Rights Amendment to the US Constitution.
-In 1984 the AAS awarded her its highest honor, regardless of gender, the Henry Norris Russell Lectureship.
+During her term as president, in 1978 she convinced the AAS council (by six votes to five) to ban meetings in states which had not ratified the Equal Rights Amendment (ERA) to the US Constitution, which would have extended constitutional protection of women's rights.
+The AAS ban was controversial because it was introduced without consulting the members, many of whom considered it a political issue not related to astronomy.
+Carl Heiles resigned his AAS membership in protest against the ban, and Elske Smith told Burbidge that the action reduced the chance of the AAS electing another female president.
+However, many other female AAS members were in favor of the action, including Ann Boesgaard, then the president of the Astronomical Society of the Pacific.
+Burbidge's successor as president, Ivan King, delayed a resolution to the controversy by establishing a AAS committee to examine the ban and how it was implemented.
+However the issue became moot when the ERA failed to become law by its deadline of 1982; the AAS quietly dropped its ban in 1984.

 From 1979 to 1988, she served as the first director of the UCSD's Center for Astrophysics and Space Science.
 In 1981 she was elected President of the American Association for the Advancement of Science (AAAS), serving her one-year term from February 1982 to February 1983.